 Oslo: Net Zero Future

-Oslo has fleets of electric mass public transit - electric trams, buses, and ferries - that are powered by electricity from a municipal grid fed mainly by renewable energy (RE).
-Some of Oslo's fleets of buses and ferries run directly on renewables (such as biogas), and others on electricity.
+Oslo has fleets of electric mass public transit throughout the city - electric trams, buses, and ferries - that are powered by electricity from a municipal grid fed almost entirely by renewable energy (RE).

 Oslo has a goal of a reduction of greenhouse gas emissions (GHGs) of 95% by 2030 (compared to 1990 levels).
 Additionally, Norway is striving to become a carbon-neutral nation.
 2030 is the target year that the Norwegian parliament has set to reach carbon neutrality for the country.

 The capital city of Oslo is leading Norway down the green path to a net zero GHG emissions future.
-Renewable energy, district heating, as well as heat pumps and other green building practices, are all ways for Oslo to reach net zero - as are electric vehicles (EVs).
+Renewable energy, district heating, as well as heat pumps and other green building practices, are all measures Oslo focuses on to reach net zero - as are electric vehicles (EVs).

 Increasing EVs in Oslo